Graph cover-saturation: Coverage and Saturation

 The idea of graph semi-saturation was to lift one of the restrictions imposed by saturation: The edges of an $F$-semi-saturated graph are allowed to be in a copy of $F$.
-Here we consider a concept we call domination, where edges are not only allowed but required to be in a copy of $F$.
-This leads to a theory of domination-saturation and an analogous saturation number.
+Here we consider a concept we call coverage, where edges are not only allowed but required to be in a copy of $F$.
+This leads to a theory of cover-saturation and an analogous saturation number.